andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Note: Remember to keep your username and password you created in your notepad, as you will need them later.
 Also, verify that your information is correct!

-4. Click on the "Create" button to create the virtual machine.
+4.Click on the "Create" button to create the virtual machine.

 - Note: It should take up 1-2 minutes to process the VM

-5. Once the virtual machine Windows 10 Pro (21H2) is created, you can access it through the Azure portal or by using remote desktop tools.
+5.Once the virtual machine Windows 10 Pro (21H2) is created, you can access it through the Azure portal or by using remote desktop tools.

 <h2>Step 4: Configure remote access to the virtual machine using Remote Desktop Protocol</h2>

-1. On the search bar, type "Virtual Machines".
+1.On the search bar, type "Virtual Machines".
 - Note: After you created your VM, you should be able to see the following display:

 <p>